OldRacingCars.com

 41. Vollstedt 66 [9?]
 (Ed Crombie): Built for 1966 as the #17 Jim Robbins car and used by several drivers at Indy that year but did not qualify.
 Became the #67 in 1967 and raced by Lee Roy Yarbrough at the Indy 500.
 Raced by Jim Malloy at a few races later in the season and then as a regular entry through 1968.
 For Lee Roy Yarbrough again at the 1969 Indy 500 as the #27 Jim Robbins entry but did not qualify.
 Returned to Vollstedt for 1970 and run as the #17 on a few occasions in 1970 and early 1971.
 Sold by Vollstedt to the Crombie Brothers for 1976, and raced by Ed Crombie (Williams Lake, British Columbia) at Trenton on 2 May.
 Crashed in practice at the Speedway later that month and not raced again.
 According to Michael McKinney's research, it was acquired from Crombie by Jerry Proper (Spokane, WA), modified significantly, and raced in CAMRA (Canadian American Modified Racing Association) supermodified races in the Pacific North West and Western Canada in the 1980s and 1990s.

 42. McLaren M16E [001] (Larry Dickson): New in 1975 for McLaren Cars main driver Johnny Rutherford as the #2 Gatorade entry.
-Raced at the three 500 mile events that year but Rutherford then moved to M16E-2 and this car was next seen at Michigan in 1976 when it was entered by Russ Polak's Polak Racing as the #80 for Larry Dickson.
-Raced by Dickson until the end of 1977.
+Raced at Ontario and in the Indy 500, where he finished second, but the badly damaged when he "lost it" on the oopening lap of his qualifying run at Pocono.
+Rutherford then took over the less used M16E-2 that Lloyd Ruby had driven for the two Michigan races but used his older M16C/D elsewhere.
+At the end of the season, M16E-1 was sold to Bob Fletcher's team, but McLaren stipulated that it could not be driven by Fletcher's main driver, Bobby Unser, until the new McLaren M24s were ready.
+As the M24 was delayed, Fletcher sold the M16E to Russ Polak's Polak Racing for Larry Dickson to drive as the #80 entry.
+Raced by Dickson from Michigan in July 1976 to the end of 1977.
+Not seen in 1978.
 Then almost certainly the McLaren entered by Jack L. Rhoades as the #20 Scientific Drilling Controls car for John Martin at the 500 mile races in 1979 and for Dana Carter at Indy in 1980.
 Returned to Indy in 1981 as the #52 Rassey Engines car for Larry Rice.
 Then unknown until advertised in the late 1980s by Stephen A. Schwartz (Westport, CT), totally restored and in its original Gatorade livery.
 It was reacquired by McLaren and put on display in the Donington Museum for many years.
 It was at McLaren HQ in Woking in 2010.

 43. Eagle 72 [7228] (Johnny Parsons Jr): Supplied as a monocoque to Lloyd Ruby and his chief crew Mike Devin after Ruby had crashed chassis 7224 at Ontario.
 Chassis 7228 was built up using the components of 7224 and raced as Ruby's #18 Commander Motor Homes for the rest of the season.
 Retained in 1974 as a backup car to Ruby's new 1974 Eagle, but actually raced more often than the '74 that season.
 Sold to Anastassios "Tassi" Vatis, a Greek shipping tycoon and veteran Indy car owner, and run by Vatis's faithful chief mechanic Bill Finley for Johnny Parsons Jr in 1975.
 In 1976, the team had a "new" car built on an "unused" chassis, presumably 7224 as it still carries the 7224 plate today.
 However, 7228 remained the main car, Parsons' #93 Ayr-Way/Vatis entry in 1976 and 1977.
 In 1978, 7228 was modified with straight sidepods and radiators repositioned to the rear of the tub, matching the specification of 7224, after which they are hard to tell apart.
 John Mahler (Bettendorf, Iowa) bought the Vatis team in November 1978 with the support of longtime backer Richard Deutsch, and it is believed that 7228 was the #92 car that Mahler had bumped after qualifying.
 Retained as a backup in 1980 and 1981, then sold to Rick DeLorto (Wood Dale, IL) who attempted to qualify for several CART races in 1982.
 Then to John Griffith (Chicago, IL) 1983, then Steve Burgner (Chicago, IL) 1984, after which it was sold to Mountain View Motorsport Park in Colorado.
 It then passed to a dealer in Connecticut, from which Eric Camiel (Danbury, CT) bought it in 1991.
 Then unknown until acquired from Chuck Haines (St Louis, MO) by John Mueller (Fresno, CA) in late 2005.
 Chuck is believed to have got it from Lilo Zicron (Burbank, CA).
 Extensively rebuilt by Mueller to standard specification.
 Sold to Rick and Alison Dresang (Hartford, WI) in May 2016.